asfadmin/Discovery-MkDocs/markdown-docs/datasets/disp_usage.en.md

 # Displacement Products Usage

 ## What are the Displacement Products?
-The OPERA Surface Displacement (DISP) Products are Interferometric Synthetic Aperture Radar (InSAR)-derived displacement data with reduced decorrelation noise using a hybrid Persistent Scatterer (PS) and Distributed Scatterer (DS) time series processing approach.
-All displacement products are provided in the satellite’s line-of-sight (LOS) direction, meaning that surface movements are measured relative to the satellite, indicating whether a point is moving toward (positive value) or away (negative value) from the satellite.
-These products provide information on anthropogenic and natural movements of the Earth's surface, such as subsidence, tectonics, and landslides.
-The products will cover North America and be back-processed from 2016 for the Sentinel-1 mission.
-New products will be generated as Sentinel-1 data becomes available.
+The OPERA Surface Displacement (DISP) Products are Interferometric Synthetic Aperture Radar (InSAR)-derived displacement data made using a hybrid Persistent Scatterer (PS) and Distributed Scatterer (DS) time series processing approach.
+All displacement products are provided in the satellite’s line-of-sight (LOS) direction, meaning that surface movements are measured relative to the LOS, indicating whether a point is moving toward (positive value) or away (negative value) from the satellite.
+These products provide information on anthropogenic and natural movements of the Earth's surface, such as subsidence due to groundwater or oil and gas extraction, and ground motion from tectonic faults, landslides, volcanoes, and more.
+OPERA DISP products are derived from Sentinel-1A/B/C and NISAR satellite SAR data and cover North America.

 The Displacement Portal provides the ability to visualize and interact with these products.
 [add later]: <> (Access the [Displacement Portal](https://displacement.asf.alaska.edu/) to get started.
 Note that the Displacement Portal is also available by going to [Vertex](https://search.asf.alaska.edu), and selecting Displacement from the Search Type dropdown.)